 During and after college I worked for many popular weight loss centers as both a counselor and educator.
 This allowed me to work directly with people and contribute to them living better healthier lives, a passion of mine.
 However, I soon realized that while each “program” offered its share of successes, I saw many shortcomings as well (i.e. eating only pre-packaged foods, too low in calories, etc.).
 These shortcomings were highlighted as the same clients would find their way to each new location where I worked still seeking “a magic pill”.
 I knew there was a better way…

 The better way was to open my own nutrition counseling practice where one-on-one care could be given to truly educate clients.
-After working with hundreds of clients helping them have success for better health one component was still missing – exercise (proper movement).
+After working with hundreds of clients helping them achieve success for better health one component was still missing – exercise (proper movement).
 It was at this time that I began to work in the health club environment in hopes of giving clients a more balanced approach to lasting success.

 Through these years as I was paying attention to how food choices impacted success in weight loss and performance.
 It was clear that when it comes to “proper” food intake no individual is just like another so true vitality is about more than just calories.